HotblackDesiato/collabware/README.md

 Known Issues
 ============
-* Connecting to the fist collaboration document after a server start fails.
+* Connecting to the first collaboration document fails after a server start.
 You need to refresh you browser.

 How To Add Your Own Editor
 ==========================